How do you use the word perché in Italian? What does it mean? How do you pronounce it?

 What is perché?

 Perché is both an adverb and a conjunction.
-It has different meanings.
+It has several meanings.

-The most common meaning is why and because, so you use to ask or explain why something happens.
-Differently from English, there’s no distinction between questions and statements in Italian.
+The most common meaning is why and because, so you use it to ask or explain why something is happening.
+Unlike English, Italian makes no distinction between questions and statements.
 It can also mean “so that”.

 Why, because; since; so that

 Its pronunciation is close to pehr-keh, with the accent on the final é.
-If you have trouble pronouncing Italian sounds, especially the rolled R, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, especially the rolled R, check out the Italian pronunciation guide.

-Now, let’s see a couple of example sentences with perché in Italian, before taking a look at how to use this word.
+Now, let’s see some example sentences with perché in Italian, before we take a look at how to use this word.